sudheerj/angular-interview-questions/README.md

      **[⬆ Back to Top](#table-of-contents)**

-175. ### Is multiple interceptors supported in Angular?
+175. ### Are multiple interceptors supported in Angular?
      Yes, Angular supports multiple interceptors at a time.
 You could define multiple interceptors in providers property:
      ```javascript
      providers: [